2 minute read

 How to deal with the challenge of data security

-One way of tackling this challenge is to create an operational data hub as a central storage of all your data in one place, and creating business applications to manage and analyze the data.
+One way of tackling this challenge is to create an operational data hub as a central storage of all your data in one place, and creating business applications to manage and analyse the data.

-Datavid, in partnership with MarkLogic, can achieve both data integration and security objectives, providing business-focused applications so that end users can quickly retrieve and analyze not just the data itself but also risks associated with it.
+Datavid, in partnership with MarkLogic, can achieve both data integration and security objectives, providing business-focused applications so that end users can quickly retrieve and analyse not just the data itself but also risks associated with it.
 In a recent FT article, the author comments that:

 The Biden administration’s cyber security executive order provides guidance to federal agencies to establish a ‘zero trust’ relationship with their supply chains to protect data.